idlesilver/tools/README.md

 # Wallpaper Switcher
-## Demo

 <img src="assets/folderRotate.gif" width="100%"/>

 ## Intro
-I love to use cartoon images to be my wallpapers.
-However, sometimes it would be awkard to show it in front of your audience during the acadamic presentation.
-Therefore, I made this little tool to save my life.
+I love using cartoon images as my wallpapers.
+However, it can sometimes be awkward to show them in front of your audience during an academic presentation.
+Therefore, I made this little tool to save the day.
+It can help you quickly switch the wallpaper and switch back later.

 >[!caution]
-> - **Only support for windows**
+> - **Only supports Windows**
-> - **Always backup your current wallpaper before use it.**
+> - **Always back up your current wallpaper before using this tool**

 ## Installation
 ### Download portable exe